Bhabagrahirout/Capabilities/ChromeCapability.md

 	ChromeOptions op=new ChromeOptions();

- *		we can add proxy
+ *		We can add proxy
   		Proxy proxy = new Proxy();
 		proxy.setHttpProxy("myhttpproxy:3337");
 		op.setCapability("proxy", proxy);

-*	   size
+*	   Size
 	   op.addArguments("start-maximized");
 	   op.addArguments("window-size=1366,768");//default
 	   op.addArguments("window-size=1280,720");
 	   op.addArguments("window-size=1024,768");
 	   op.addArguments("window-size=800,600");
-	   if you give all the size it take the 1st one
+	   if you give all the sizes it take the 1st one

 *		window position